Want to greet your guests outside? Learn how to make this 'Oh Hello Porch Sign' with a wood plank, MakerX tools, and some paint.

 I kept a wet paper towel handy to wipe up any glue that seeped out the edges.

-Then repeated for the opposite side, so there was trim going down both sides of the wood plank.
+Then, it repeated for the opposite side, so trim was going down both sides of the wood plank.

 Let the glue dry for about 45 minutes before moving on to the next step.